Chevalier Field

 Chevalier Field was the original non-seaplane aircraft landing area at Naval Air Station Pensacola, Florida.
+Chevalier Field was originally established in 1922, as an expansion of a ballon field.
+It was later upgraded to accommodate Navy aircraft, and was expanded significantly by World War II.
+However, the introduction of jet aircraft became an issue due to the airport’s limited capacity, leading to its closure in 1976.

+History

 Established originally in 1922 as Station Field, it was an expansion of the balloon operating field that opened in 1916.
 It was located on the northeast side of the Navy shipyard, on the western edge of Pensacola Bay and south of Bayou Grande.
 The small town of Woolsey, just north of the Navy Yard, had been razed for the creation of the airdrome.
 "Locals assumed the Army's involvement in the project and had to be informed that the field, initially called Station Field, was intended for the exclusive use of Navy landplanes."

 Expanded in 1935, it was renamed Chevalier Field after United States Naval Aviation pioneer Godfrey de Courcelles Chevalier.
 A graduate of the U.S. Naval Academy in June 1910, who was appointed Naval Air Pilot No. 7 on 7 November 1915 and a Naval Aviator No. 7 on 7 November 1918.
 Chevalier commanded the first naval air station in France, at Dunkerque, in November 1917, and for his World War I service was awarded the Navy Distinguished Service Medal.
 On 26 October 1922 Lieutenant Commander Chevalier made the first landing on the USS Langley's deck, the U.S. Navy's first aircraft carrier, in an Aeromarine 39-B, A-606.
 Chevalier died at Norfolk Naval Air Station after a crash.

+A blimp hangar and two aircraft hangars had been constructed on the south side of the field by 1935, and the field was further expanded in 1938, adding schools for aviation medicine and aviation maintenance.